 Here’s a place that combines cultures and influences to an extent you probably won’t be expecting!
-Take a look at any picture of Gruyeres and chance are you won’t believe it’s real…but it is!
-This amazingly well-preserved medieval town sports a 13th century castle and puts 800 year of culture and history right before your eyes.
-And then of course there’s the nearby museum of H. R. Giger, which just so happens to host a permanent display of the weird and wonderful art from the creator of “Alien”.
+Take a look at any picture of Gruyeres and chances are you won’t believe it’s real…but it is!
+This amazingly well-preserved medieval town sports a 13th-century castle and puts 800 years of culture and history right before your eyes.
+And then, of course, there’s the nearby museum of H. R. Giger, which just so happens to host a permanent display of the weird and wonderful art from the creator of “Alien”.
 And if nothing else, it’s worth going for the local cheese alone!

 3 – Chamonix

 Chamonix simple encapsulates everything a stunning mountain town should be.
 The views are simply breathtaking no matter where you go, the architecture looks like it’s been plucked directly from a fairy-tale and the atmosphere defies description.
 Folk come from here from all over the world to make the most of the spectacular skiing, but to be honest, the museums, cafes, bars, restaurants and churches are enough to keep you busy for a week or two without a chairlift in sight.

 Here’s more of an urban entry to the list, but one that’s still very much worth seeing.
 A seriously pretty commercial town with some of the best shopping and most affordable accommodation in the area, AnneMasse actually serves as a pretty excellent hub to base your stay in its own right.

 And finally, Switzerland’s Lausanne has the kind of beauty that’s enough to literally reduce some visitors to tears.
 Occupying an enviable spot on the banks of Lake Geneva, this semi-holiday resort town is built on three hills and is dominated by perhaps the most beautiful cathedral in all of Switzerland.
 Culture and gastronomy are taken to new levels and as for the locals…forget about it!